About Seikei Gakuen

 Message from Chief Executive Director

-Chief Executive Director of Seikei Gakuen KOBAYASHI Ken
+Chief Executive Director, Seikei Gakuen KOBAYASHI Ken

 KOBAYASHI Ken